Skip to main content

 Marslev church

-Moving towards the church, you get closer to the porch, the entrance pointing south, which gable is provided with north Funen blindings, squares and stair windows.
+If you move up towards the church, you approach the porch, the church's entrance in the south, whose gable is provided with North Funen blinds, squares and stair windows.

-Over the sandstone font is the church ship “Anna”, a three mast full rigged ship from about 1930, build by the ”Illemose Tailor” Anders Madsen from Rynkeby.
-Whose ships are known for highly artless style.
-The ship hung in the churches tower room in the 1930´s.
-Thereafter the ship laid on the church loft for a long time, from where it was brought to its current location in the porch.
+Above the sandstone font hangs the church ship "Anna", a three-masted full-rigger from around 1930, built by the "Illemose tailor" Anders Madsen from Rynkeby, whose ships are known for their highly naïve style.
+The ship was hung in the church's tower room in the 1930s.
+After that it lay for a long time in the attic of the church, from where it was brought up again and hung in its present place in the porch.

-The choir is a so-called long house with a course arch, which around 1590 was higher than the ship, but at present time is level.
+The chancel is a so-called nave choir with a rougher vault, which around 1590 was higher than the nave, but which at this time gained the same height.

 Share your holiday: